vserraa/C-Python-img-processing/README.md

 # c-python-img-processing
-Project that automaticly takes a picture from your webcam and count the number of red dots in it.
+Project that automaticly takes a picture from your webcam and count the number of black objects in it.
 The coolest part, is that the capture and processing parts are done in python, but the trigger for the photo is in the C code, as well as the final result!

 RUNME: